gruntjs/grunt-docs/Contributing-to-grunt.md

 There are a number of grunt projects.

 * [grunt](https://github.com/gruntjs/grunt) - the main grunt project
-* [grunt-init](https://github.com/gruntjs/grunt-init) - the grunt-init project scaffolding tool
+* [grunt-init](https://github.com/gruntjs/grunt-init) - the standalone grunt-init project scaffolding tool
 * [gruntjs.com](https://github.com/gruntjs/gruntjs.com) - the gruntjs.com website
 * [grunt-contrib collection](https://github.com/gruntjs/grunt-contrib) - a collection of all grunt "contrib" plugins

 In addition, each individual grunt-contrib plugin is a separate repository listed on the [gruntjs org homepage](https://github.com/gruntjs).

 ## Filing issues
-If something isn't working like you think it should, please read the documentation first.
+If something isn't working like you think it should, please read [the documentation](https://github.com/gruntjs/grunt/wiki), especially the [[Getting Started]] guide.
 If you'd like to chat with someone, [pop into IRC](#discussing-grunt) and ask your question there.

-The best way to ensure an issue gets addressed is to file it in the appropriate issues tracker.
+If you have a question not covered in the documentation or want to report a bug, the best way to ensure it gets addressed is to file it in the appropriate issues tracker.

-**If there's an issue with a specific grunt-contrib plugin:**
+**If there's an issue with grunt, grunt-init, a grunt-lib-??? module, or a specific grunt-contrib-??? plugin:**
-Please file an issue on that plugin's issues tracker.
+Please file an issue on that project's issues tracker.

 **If you'd like to contribute a new plugin:**
 Please file an issue on the [grunt-contrib collection issues tracker](https://github.com/gruntjs/grunt-contrib/issues).
 We don't accept all plugins, but we'll certainly consider yours.